We are harvesting our arabica cherries from the 2017 season. So look out, our new coffee selection is coming soon...

 At this point the story splits into two equally tragic versions.
 In the first, they eloped and lived on Lang Biang mountain.
 After a few blissful years together, Ho Biang became ill, and desperate to save her, K'lang carried her to her tribe for help.
 Instead, they shot poisoned arrows.
 Ho Biang was hit shielding K'lang from the arrows, and died.
 In his grief, K'lang shed so many tears a stream formed, the Dankia (golden stream), and can still be seen today.
 The second version is hardly more uplifting, unable to marry, they commit suicide.

 Their deaths were not in vain.
-In both versions, Ho Biang's father united the tribes into one, creating the K'ho.
-With everyone in the same tribe, intermarriage was no longer a problem.
+In both versions, Ho Biang's father united the tribes into one, creating the K'ho tribe.
+One happy consequence was that intermarriage was no longer a problem with everyone in the same tribe.
 The graves of Ho Biang and K'lang grew into two mountains, forming the Lang Biang mountain range.

 The Lang Biang range has the two highest peaks in the Lam Vien highlands: Lang Biang (2,167 m) and Bidoup Ban (2,287 m), also known as the 'roof of Dalat'.
 Both peaks offer a spectacular view of the city of Dalat and the lush surrounding valleys.